 Fortunately the service records of all of the men and women who served have survived in Library and Archives Canada.
 The archives have been scanning entire files for each person, so there is an incredible amount of information for genealogical research available for FREE!
-To research a soldier, nurse etc. be they an ancestor, relative recipient of some medals you are researching etc., search on this page.
+To research a soldier, nurse etc. be they an ancestor, relative, a recipient of some medals that you are researching etc., search on this page.

 The first thing you try to do is identify the person.
 I shall use a soldier as an example, Harold Harty HEAKES.
 As it is a rare name, I can just type in HEAKES.
 The search brings up a list of people of that name – Result: Personnel Records of the First World War.
 Only three HEAKES people show up, all related, and Harold’s brother Francis Vernon is listed in two files.

 Click on the person’s name in the list, in this case HEAKES, HAROLD HARTY You need to check the given names, birth date, regimental number and home towns to be sure that you have the right “Harold Harty HEAKES.”
 World War I medals usually have the regimental number, rank, initials, name and unit on the edge or occasionally for bravery awards, on the back.
 You can search quickly if you know the regimental number and it should be unique or nearly so.
 His regimental number was 2341470.

 Then see the first of two pages of their attestation record.
 This was the document that everyone signed when they joined up.
 You may click on and view the front and back images.
 Here you can verify if it is the right “Harold Harty HEAKES”.
 Check the birth date, place of birth, Next of Kin etc.